lulab/RNAsmol/README.md

 ### RNAsmol environment

 Download the repository and create the evironment for RNAsmol.
+It may take around 2 hours for setting all required packages.

 Key requirements: rdkit, torch-geometric